How to cite this paper

 Generator.
 The former takes the (transposed) basis bitstreams and selectively

-filters them, according to the information provided by the Parallel Markup Parser, and
+filters them, according to the information provided by the Parallel Markup Parser,

 the latter transforms the filtered streams into the tagged UTF-16 content stream, discussed in section “Content Stream”.